Published: FEB 22, 2018

 Introducing Illustrating Fashion STUDIO--an online tool for more effective study!

-- Redeeming the code inside the Access Card will give you full access to the content on the DVD or CD previously packaged with this book
+~Redeeming the code inside this card will give you full access to the content previously contained on the CD-ROM packaged with this b

 |eBook + Studio||9781501396106|